-Produced in collaboration with the American Sleep Association and the Depression and Bipolar Support Alliance, this program will provide important information to those suffering from insomnia, their families and caregivers.
+Produced in collaboration with the American Sleep Association and the Depression and Bipolar Support Alliance, this program provides important information to those suffering from insomnia, their families and caregivers.

 Support for this patient education program was provided by Eisai Inc.

-Join this live educational session to hear a panel discussion among physicians and a patient as they:
+Watch this live educational session to hear a panel discussion among physicians and patients as they:

 - Examine the impacts of chronic insomnia on physical functioning, safety, and others within the same household